-- $\circ\,$ The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%. - 2017 - The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
-Small adjustments were also made to the Mortality Table for disabled lives. - The wage inflation assumption was reduced from 3.75% to 3.25%. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - $\circ\,$ The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%. - 2016 - $\circ~$ The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%. - 2015 - The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015. - The expectation of disabled mortality was changed to RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience. - The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.
+- The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
+Small adjustments were also made to the Mortality Table for disabled lives. - o The wage inflation assumption was reduced from 3.75% to 3.25%. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%.

+The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%.

+- o The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015. - o The expectation of disabled mortality was changed to RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience. - The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.